egison/egison-haskell/README.md

-# Template Haskell Implementation of Egison Pattern Matching
+# miniEgison: Template Haskell Implementation of Egison Pattern Matching

+This Haskell library provides the users with the pattern-matching facility against non-free data types.
+This pattern-matching facility is originally proposed in [this paper](https://arxiv.org/abs/1808.10603) and implemented in [the Egison programming language](http://github.com/egison/egison/).

 ## Grammar